so1ve/puild/README.md

 ### Aliases
 Aliases can be configured in the [import map](https://nodejs.org/api/packages.html#imports), defined in `package.json#imports`.

-For native Node.js import mapping, all entries must be prefixed with `#` to indicate an internal [subpath import](https://nodejs.org/api/packages.html#subpath-imports). _Pkgroll_ takes advantage of this behavior to define entries that are _not prefixed_ with `#` as an alias.
+For native Node.js import mapping, all entries must be prefixed with `#` to indicate an internal [subpath import](https://nodejs.org/api/packages.html#subpath-imports). _Puild_ takes advantage of this behavior to define entries that are _not prefixed_ with `#` as an alias.

-Native Node.js import mapping supports conditional imports (eg. resolving different paths for Node.js and browser), but _Pkgroll_ does not.
+Native Node.js import mapping supports conditional imports (eg. resolving different paths for Node.js and browser), but _Puild_ does not.

 > ⚠️ Aliases are not supported in type declaration generation.
 If you need type support, do not use aliases.